 Minovsky Physics: This series goes one better with Seffle particles, which are invisible, directional, and extremely flammable even in vacuum.

 Modern Stasis: Civilian life in the Alliance seems to be rather like this.
 Aside from wall- or deskmounted picturephones and personal vehicles with optional autopilot, their material culture seems to be very similar to what you would find in first-world countries during the 1980s, down to the hairstyles and fashions.
+The Empire meanwhile, despite its more archaic aesthetics being reminiscent of the 18th and 19th centuries, is in a similar situation.
 The main series takes place in the 3590s.